jcs-emacs/jcs-emacs/README.md

 ## Installation

+There are two way to install the configuration on to your machine, it depends on if the internet is available to you.

+### With Internet

 To install, clone this repo and copy the core `files`/`directories` to the emacs config directory accordingly.
 Make sure you backup your own configuration before you installed.